AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 ```

 But the issue is how to test _with_ this function, how to test code that calls it.
 You want to cover both `true` and `false` cases.
-Does this need to be put on a "service" with an interface for that? almost certainly not.
+Does this need to be put on a "service" with an interface for that?
+Almost certainly not.
 Where you can test all the outcomes by controlling the inputs to the method under test, you won't need to mock the function in order to control the return value from it.
 Sometimes this is as simple as

 ```csharp